romland/xorzee/README.md

 Pronounced "x or z".

 [1] The original one, released in 2015.
 If it can run on that, it will run on any other Pi with ease.
+[2] My use-case is WiFi over a home network
+[3] Due to overzealous organizations I avoid mentioning the format by name

 ## Why?
-Motion is truly excellent software and I've (well, our cat) depended on it for years.
+[Motion](https://motion-project.github.io/) is truly excellent software and I've (well, our cat) depended on it for years.
 At some point I wanted to add more cameras and bumped into Motioneye, which looks great.
 It's just ...
-I wanted a different UI, auto-discovery of cameras, and I knew the motion detection could be heaps cheaper.
+I wanted a different UI, auto-discovery of sensors on network, and cheap motion detection.
-Primarily though, a higher quality live stream without bringing the device to its knees.
+Primarily though, a high quality live video stream.
 So, here I am, hacking away in some of the spare hours of the day. :-)

 ## Supported cameras